Andrew-Philpott/WordCounter/README.md

 # WordCounter

-#### WordCounter 03.05.2020\_
+#### WordCounter 03.06.2020\_

 #### By _**Andrew Philpott**_

 ## Description

-Epicodus project that gathers both a word and sentence from a user and checks how frequently the word appears in the sentence.
+Epicodus project that gathers both a word and sentence from the user and checks how frequently the word appears in the sentence.
+The application is a C# based console application and has restrictions on the input strings for both the word and the sentence.
+The word cannot contain any non letter characters and must be at least one character in length.
+The sentence must be one sentence with an end of sentence punctuation at the end of the sentence.

 ## Specs